dijkstracula/solvent/paper/report.md

 ```
 _Figure 4: a logically-qualified program that does not go wrong._

-The procedure described in the authors' work[@LiquidTypesPLDI08] is primarily
+The procedure described in the authors' initial work[@LiquidTypesPLDI08] is
-motivated by the type _reconstruction_ problem: given a program absent type
+primarily motivated by the type _reconstruction_ problem: given a program
-annotations, infer "the best" annotation for program expressions[^2].
-In so
+absent type annotations, infer "the best" annotation for program
-doing, for instance, the (partial) function `select: List[𝛼] -> int -> 𝛼` can
-become the dependent total function `select: Vec[n, 𝛼] -> Fin n -> 𝛼`.
-In
-addition to safety improvements, prior work[@DependentML] showed the
-performance benefits of being able to elide runtime bounds checks.
+expressions[^2].
+For instance, we'd like to say more about a function `max x y
+= if x > y then x else y` than what we can infer from the base types, namely
+that `x:int -> y: int -> int`.
+One could imagine a few reasonable choices for
+an inferred refinement: perhaps `{ i: int | i == x ∨ i == y }`?
+Is that
+refinement more or less difficult to infer, or more or less _useful for the
+programmer_, than, say, `{ i: int | i >= x ∧ i >= y }`?
+The authors here aim

-The authors here aim for the best of both worlds: a dependent type system rich
+for the best of both worlds: a dependent type system rich enough to prove such
-enough to prove such safety properties, while _not_ being so expressive that
+safety properties, while _not_ being so expressive that reconstruction becomes
-reconstruction becomes impossible.
+impossible.

+### From program expressions to base types

+In the paper, the only valid base types are `int`, `bool`, `list[int]`.
+This
+doesn't mean that these are the only types that program terms can type to, only
+that a liquid type can refine only a small, fixed number of built-in types.
+Contiguous arrays would appear later in their refinement work for
+C[@LowLevelLiquidTypesPOPL10], and liquid records and algebraic datatypes would
+appear later still[@RefinementTypesForHaskell].

+### Lifting base types into refined types

 Refinement predicates are drawn from arithmatic and relational expressions over
 integer, boolean, and array sorts, and whose terminals are either (well-typed)